raspberrypilearning/flappy-astronaut/README.md

 ![Flappy Astronaut](cover.png)

 In this activity you will make a Flappy Bird clone using your Raspberry Pi and the Sense HAT.
-The player will control the Astronaut by shaking their Raspberry Pi, to make it move upwards.
+The player will control the astronaut by shaking their Raspberry Pi, to make the astronaut move upwards.

 ## Requirements